Neidley/mobile-mines/README.md

 7.  `git checkout -b my-arcade-branch`

-8.  create your own `/client` directory, copy the existing one and use what you like
+8.  create your own `/client` directory, copy the existing one and use what you like to create your own click-games that we can encorporate into a virtual arcade cabinet (image coming soon)

 ////////////////////////////////////////////////